Diabetes in Cats: Causes, Symptoms, and Treatment

 Share Email Pinterest Linkedin Twitter Facebook

-Diabetes, a hormonal condition which affects blood sugar levels, is well known in people.
+Diabetes, a hormonal condition that affects blood sugar levels, is well known in people.
 But did you know that cats can be diabetic too?
 In our feline companions, diabetes causes symptoms such as urinating and drinking more, as well as weight loss.
 More common in overweight, middle-aged to older cats, it is treated using insulin injections and a strict diet.

 In this article, learn more about what diabetes is, the symptoms in cats, diagnosis, care and treatment.